sonalsharma5990/CourseProject/README.md

 ![Algorithm Steps](./Algorithm.png)

 1. Apply M to D to generate tn topics T1,..,TN
-2. Use C to find topics with significane value sig(C,X,T) > gamma(95%)
+2. Use C to find topics with significance value sig(C,X,T) > gamma(95%)
    CT: set of candidates causal topics with lags {(tc1, L1),..,(tck,Lk)}.
 3. For each candidate topic CT, apply C to find most significant causal words among top words w subset of T.
    Record the impact values of these significance words (e.g. word-leave Pearson correlations with time series variable)
-4. Define a prior on the topic model parms using significant terms and impact values
+4. Define a prior on the topic model parameters using significant terms and impact values
    1. Separate positive impact terms and negative impact terms If orientation is very weak ( delta < 10%) ignore minor group
-   2. Assign prior probabilities proporations according to significance levels
+   2. Assign prior probabilities proportions according to significance levels
 5. Apply M to D using prior obtained in step 4.
 6. Repeat 2-5 until satisfying stopping criteria (e.g. reach topic quality at some point, no more significant topic change).
 When the process stops, CT is the output causal topic